minecraftforum/rules-archive/rules/off_topic/rules.markdown

 * __Do not sell or trade items of any kind__

-    The forum is not a marketplace.
+    The forum is not a marketplace

 * __Do not create video related threads__